microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/ma/README.md

 ### 2. Declare the Filter Object ###
 The current filter code is based on a single 'struct' that contains all of the implementation details for our filter, including the FIFO buffer.
 The benefit of this approach is that we can have many 'instances' of the filter, each encapsulate in a single 'variable', and we can cascade them by running the filter once, and then running those results through another filter a second time with slightly different parameters, and many similar filters can happily coexist in our system (limited only by available memory).

-To declare a field that will hold the filter data, we use the following code (being careful to use the same window size and FIFO name that we declared above!):
+To declare a field that will hold the filter data, we use the following code, being careful to use the same window size (.size) and FIFO name (.buffer) that we declared above!):

 ```
-  // Declare the ma filter with the window size and a FIFO pointer used earlier
+  // Declare the ma filter with the window size and a pointer to the FIFO used earlier
   ma_f_t ma = { .k = 0,
                 .size = 5,
                 .avg = 0.0F,